 - Pregnancy – Wait 6 weeks after delivery or interrupted pregnancy.

-- Travel – Some regions are at risk for malaria.
+- Travel – Some areas are at risk for malaria.

-- Medications – Many are acceptable but you must know the exact name.
+- Medications – Most are acceptable but you must know the name of the medication and the reason you are taking it.

-- Past Deferrals – Please try again because changes in donor criteria may make you eligible now.
+- Past Deferrals – Please try again unless you were told that you should never donate again, as changes in donor criteria may make you eligible now.

 You may not donate blood if:

-- You have AIDS, a positive HIV test, some blood diseases, or epilepsy.
+- You have AIDS or have had a positive HIV test.

-Extensive testing is performed on every pint of donated blood.
-A total of 13 tests are conducted before a pint is released for transfusion.
+Extensive testing is performed on donated blood.
+A total of 14 tests are conducted before a pint is released for transfusion.

 - ABO/Rh blood type